JPCyrus/BFA-Dashboard/README.md

 ## Steps

 *BFA Overview*
-This screenshot showcases a Bayad FA dashboard.
-The dashboard provides a comprehensive overview of key performance indicators including:
+* The dashboard provides a comprehensive overview of key performance indicators including:
  * Total transaction count
  * Gross Transaction Value (GTV)
  * Service Fee revenue
  * Monthly average transaction count
  * Transaction count by month with year-over-year (YoY) comparisons
  * Top billers and branches by transaction volume
 ![BFA Overview](https://github.com/user-attachments/assets/6021edc7-6a26-4d51-9212-3800056bfa15)

+*BFA Biller*
+* The dashboard focuses on comparing key performance indicators for the current week to the same week in the previous month, such as total transaction count, GTV, service fee, and average ticket size.
+Additionally, it features a heatmap that visually represents transaction volume by hour and day of the week, allowing for easy identification of peak transaction times.
 ![BFA Billers](https://github.com/user-attachments/assets/854581d5-2821-4afc-9be5-08fc75245c95)
 ![BFA Branch](https://github.com/user-attachments/assets/e590690a-c93d-49b4-8429-edaa12897fbf)
 ![BFA Data](https://github.com/user-attachments/assets/0a69732f-97e6-461d-80a1-1fa51bc03c70)